 Notice nature.
-When you leave my office, look around you in nature.
+As you walk out into the world, look around you in nature.
 Notice.
 What is happening outside?
 The changing seasons, the falling of leaves, the preparation for winter, a cool brisk breeze… These are all beautiful reflections of letting go.
 Changes occurring in the macrocosm all around you on Earth, are also occurring within you as a microcosm.
 The antidote is always the opposite.
 Ground into the earth, drink water, find a place to be, just be, without another agenda. #naturewalk

 Breathe.
 Inhale for four counts, exhale for eight counts.
 Inhale for four counts, exhale for eight counts.
 Repeat this breath pattern and notice how your parasympathetic nervous system responds and relaxes into a calmer state with the power of the breath grounding you to the now. #breathe

 Seek out support.
-Find another student in each class that you can confide in, and work through class-related difficulties together.
-Go directly to each of your professors and explain the trouble you are having.
-Visit health services and the counseling center.
-I recommend the “mind spa” which is a quiet room in the health services building for relaxation, meditation, and a space to just be.
+Find another person in each class or group that you can confide in, and work through related difficulties together.
+Go directly to each of your teachers, mentors, or professors, and explain the trouble you are having.
+Visit health services and a counseling center.
+I recommend the “mind spa” which is a quiet room designed to cultivate relaxation, meditation, and a space to just be.

 As the student left, he called over his shoulder saying, “I’ll see you next week.”
 I smiled.
 Mind you, this student is not on one of my class rosters.
 Instead, he found himself in my office during one of the prize times each week I hold space for students to be, to converse, to do math, to tell stories (i.e., office hours).